itgalaxy/favicons/readme.md

     logging: false, // Print logs to console? `boolean`
     pixel_art: false, // Keeps pixels "sharp" when scaling up, for pixel art.
 Only supported in offline mode.
     loadManifestWithCredentials: false, // Browsers don't send cookies when fetching a manifest, enable this to fix that. `boolean`
-    manifestMaskable: false, // Maskable source image(s) for manifest.json. "true" to use default source. `boolean`, `string`, `buffer` or array of `string`
+    manifestMaskable: false, // Maskable source image(s) for manifest.json. "true" to use default source.
+More information at https://web.dev/maskable-icon/. `boolean`, `string`, `buffer` or array of `string`
-    // This is different than the mask applied on the icons.
-More information at https://web.dev/maskable-icon/
     icons: {
       // Platform Options:
       // - offset - offset in percentage